andipode/DRkmeans12/README.md

-This Kmeans model has been trained with l2-normalized electricity consumption data from ASM.
+This Kmeans model was trained on daily consumption data from 44 smart meters located in the city of Terni and provided by ASM Terni, the local utility operator.
+During the training phase the model divided the data into clusters of different shapes.
+The goal was to find clusters that would be ideal for demand response (DR) programs.
+Consult the clusterCenters.png file for a visual representation of each of the 12 clusters.

 The instructions below are meant to guide you through deploying the model on a server with MLFlow.
 They also contain an example of how to use the model after deployment.
-Consult the clusterCenters.png file for a visual representation of each of the 12 clusters.

 Instructions:
 1. Set up a new virtual environment with: python3 -m venv .venv
 2. Activate virtual environment: ./venv/bin/activate
 3. Install requirements: pip3 install -r requirements.txt
 4. Serve the model.
 It will be listening on port 4000: mlflow models serve -m kmeansEuclidean12 --no-conda -p 4000
 5. Use curl to query the model.
-It should receive a JSON file containing an array of 1x24 vectors (which correspond to time series of normalised electricity consumption) and respond by assigning each time series to a cluster
+It should receive a JSON file containing an array of 1x24 vectors (which correspond to time series of l2-normalised electricity consumption) and respond by assigning each time series to a cluster

 Example Query: